Care home resident celebrates 101st birthday with charity that tackles loneliness

 Independent Age focuses on the issues that impact those in later life, such as health, poverty and loneliness.

-Through its effective campaigning voice, accessible advice and compassionate volunteers, the chaity is working to ensure older people can live with choice, purpose and dignity.
+Through its effective campaigning voice, accessible advice and compassionate volunteers, the charity is working to ensure older people can live with choice, purpose and dignity.